aws/amazon-freertos/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for FreeRTOS
+about: Suggest a new feature for this project
+title: "[Feature Request] <replace with your title>"
-labels: feature request
+labels: Feature Request
+assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to an issue you've encountered?
+If so, please elaborate.**
-A clear and concise description of what the problem is.
-What are the use cases of the feature to be added?
+A clear and concise description of the problem.
+For example, "I'm always frustrated when [ ... ]".

-**Describe the solution you would like.**
+**Describe the new feature you are requesting**
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you are proposing, as well as its relevant use cases.

+**Describe alternatives you've considered**
+A clear and concise description of any alternatives you've considered.

 **Additional context**
-Add any other information (including rationale, requirements, or references) about the feature request here.
+Add any additional information supporting the request here (screenshots, logs, references, etc.).

-Thank you!